Gestures: Focus on Performance (Part 3 of 5)

 Little did I know at the time that my gestures were actually helping other people remember more of what I said.

 Something amazing happens in our training sessions when we encourage spokespersons to incorporate gestures into their delivery – their words actually get better.
 The physical act of gesturing helps them form clearer thoughts and speak in tight, staccato sentences.
+Here are some techniques to keep in mind:

 For seated interviews, keep your arms open and ready to gesture at any moment.
 When not gesturing, keep your arms on your lap with your hands near your knees.
 Avoid clasping your hands, which is regarded as a “closed” form of communication.